Some Frequently Asked Questions about the Raven Rocks 10k Run

 Q: This is the last Trail Mix Series race for the year, is there an award ceremony for Trail Mix overall and category winners?

-For runners in The Trail Mix Trail Series who have completed the series we will have a social event (indoors) to recognize your achievement.
+A: (normal year answer) For runners in The Trail Mix Trail Series who have completed the series we plan to have a social event to recognize your achievement.
 For the overall and category winners, we will have further recognition.
 Date/time and location for the event TBD.
 Make sure you are on the Trail Mix email list so you get notified of the event details.

 Q: What are the prize categories?